You Can Have It All With A Bit Of Work: Making Concealed Carry For Women More Comfortable

 Start With A Comfortable Women's Concealed Carry Holster

-The first step is to select a women’s concealed carry holster that’s comfortable for you to wear.
+The first step for concealed carry for women is to select a concealed carry holster that’s comfortable for you to wear.
 This is highly personal; some people have different preferences than others.

 For instance, some people prefer a slim, single-clip minimal holster.
 Others prefer more of the classic hybrid holster, with a soft but durable base with a hard-molded polymer shell.
 This much is up to you.